6 Common Air Conditioner Smells Decoded and How to Solve the Problem

 • Broken fan belt.

-Electrical problems should be checked immediately to avoid a fire.
-If you notice burning plastic when your air conditioner is operating, switch it off and call us at 204-272-8128 right away.
+Electrical malfunctions should be checked quickly to prevent a fire.
+If you smell burning plastic when your air conditioner is on, switch it off and call us at 204-272-8128 without delay.

 6. Air Conditioner Smells Like Cat Pee

-An overpowering ammonia odor means there might be mold present inside your air conditioner or ductwork.
-The smell isn’t the mold itself, but the mycotoxins that mold creates.
+A powerful ammonia odor means there may be mold present inside your air conditioner or ductwork.
+The smell isn’t the mold itself, but the mycotoxins that mold makes.

 Mycotoxins are hazardous to your wellness.
-That’s why it’s important to have a professional like Kirkfield Heating & Air Conditioning check your air conditioner and ductwork and clean it when necessary.
+That’s why we recommend having a specialist like Kirkfield Heating & Air Conditioning look at your air conditioner and ductwork and clean it when necessary.

-Our Professionals Can Take Care of Strange Air Conditioner Smells Quickly
+Our Pros Can Take Care of Strange Air Conditioner Smells Fast.

-You deserve to be cozy in your residence and shouldn’t have an air conditioner that smells bad.
-When you need relief from your noxious air conditioner, reach us at 204-272-8128.
-We’ll figure out the trouble quickly and take care of it at a competitive.
+You deserve to be comfortable in your home and shouldn’t have an air conditioner that smells bad.
+When you need relief from your noxious air conditioner, give us a call at 204-272-8128.
+We’ll determine the problem quickly and resolve it at a fair price.